yuri-norwood/abandonware-public-license/README.md

 In jurisdictions that recognize copyright laws, the abandoner and / or abandoners of this abandonware dedicate any and all copyright interest in the abandonware to the public domain, for the explicit purpose of
-A) displosal, and / or B) reimplementation.
+A) disposal, and / or B) reimplementation.
 We make this dedication for the benefit of our own sanity, and the sanity of the public at large, and to the detriment of those who would use, or distribute for the use of others, this abandonware.
 We intend this dedication to be an overt